Ingrown claws can be incredibly painful, and they could also cause an infection, lameness, or swelling in your cat’s paw.1

 Preventing Ingrown Claws in Cats

 Prevention is key when it comes to cat ingrown claws.
-While declawing your cat may sound like an obvious solution, it may also widely be considered an inhumane practice.
+While declawing your cat may sound like an obvious solution, it may not be the best solution for your cat’s wellbeing.
 Instead, consider prioritizing regular grooming.

 Keep your cat’s nails trimmed and the fur around their paws clean.
 If you’re not comfortable clipping their claws yourself, you can always take your cat to your vet or a groomer.
-Either way, routine claw clippings every 2 – 3 weeks can prevent ingrown nails.3
+Either way, routine claw clippings every 2 – 3 weeks can help prevent ingrown nails.1,3

-You can also provide a scratching post or walk your cat on abrasive surfaces, like cement, to help keep their claws worn down.
+You can also provide a scratching post or walk your cat on abrasive surfaces, like cement, to help keep their claws worn down.1

 Other Cat Nail and Paw Conditions